 At first glance, it might sound like nothing more than a buzz term, but a unified digital experience simply means consistency across multiple channels and devices.
 Specifically, consistency of experience so that when customers engage with your brand via email, web, or social media, there is a seamless and easy experience across each channel.

 So when you click on a link in a social media channel that takes you to a website to complete a form, you then receive an email confirmation - and that is a unified experience.
 The customer is crossing a variety of channels and there is a degree of contextual awareness that is taking place on the customer journey - which is of course, good.

-Before modernised tools - like DXPs - became available, these kinds of experiences were made possible through specific bespoke engineering and programming specific to each company environment.
+Before modernized tools - like DXPs - became available, these kinds of experiences were made possible through specific bespoke engineering and programming specific to each company environment.
 With the advent of DXPs, we now have platforms that can automate unified digital experiences for customers without requiring highly technical skills or a large amount of effort from internal teams.

 What Does It Mean to be Unified Across Platforms?

 At a technical level, it’s worth understanding what constitutes a company’s development of the unified digital experience and what is required to bring it all together.
-These are the four primary capabilities which define a unified digital experience solution and mark the evolution of the various solutions (CMS, portal, and DXP), both on the platform side and in the realisation of those capabilities through implementations:
+These are the four primary capabilities which define a unified digital experience solution and mark the evolution of the various solutions (CMS, portal, and DXP), both on the platform side and in the realization of those capabilities through implementations:

 - Unified sessions